 With that much invested, it’s critical that event leads convert to measurable sales pipeline.
 However, unlike digital programs in which leads flow smoothly through measurable nurture stages and into sales’ hands, events create a messy, manual data problem from start to finish.
 And this problem can’t be solved without a high level of participation from the sales team itself.

 Below are some tricks we’ve found help keep marketing and sales in lock-step surrounding events, regardless of how much wine is consumed.
-If you're left wanting more tips at the end of this post, consider checking out this webinar.
+If you're left wanting more tips at the end of this post, consider checking out this upcoming live chat.

 Trick 1: Getting the Right Prospects & Customers Invited

 As marketers, we can build and segment lists all we want based on the data in our CRM or MAP.
 But when it comes down to which prospects or customers we really want in the room, particularly for intimate events, sales’ input is critical.
 Designing a process for collecting this info, however, can be daunting.
 It must be easy for them to:

 - Locate the registration page

 - Add people to the invite or RSVP list

 - Know which invitations bounced or failed to deliver